Learning Outcomes

 Probability/mathematical statistics emphasizes a broad, solid foundation in techniques and underpinnings of mathematical statistics.
 Its focus on breadth and depth is intended to produce well-rounded, knowledgeable scholars.
 It is excellent preparation for academic positions in mathematical statistics and industrial or government positions that require broadly trained statisticians with a strong understanding of statistical theory.

-Code | Title | Hours |
+Course # | Title | Hours |

 ---|---|---|

-All of these from the M.S. in statistics program: | ||
+All of these from the MS in statistics program: | ||

 STAT:5090 | ALPHA Seminar | 1 |